rafnixschaf/iota/crates/iota-sdk/README.md

 ## Documentation for iota-sdk crate

-[GitHub Pages](https://iotaledger.github.io/iota/iota_sdk/index.html) hosts the generated documentation for all Rust crates in the Iota repository.
+[GitHub Pages](https://iotaledger.github.io/iota/iota_sdk/index.html) hosts the generated documentation for all Rust crates in the IOTA repository.

 ### Building documentation locally